INSPIRE Awards are pleased to announce the recipients and nominees for the 2019 season.

 Club 120/120 Diner

 Club120 opened in 2006 as Goodhandy’s Nightclub by entertainer and comedian Mandy Goodhandy and writer/multimedia artist Todd Klinck.
 The original vision was to provide a sex-positive space for trans girls and allies.
 The project organically evolved to become an event space when the first promoter asked if she could do a trans guy/burlesque/variety show.
-This led to Northbound Fetish night making the club their home, which opened the door to events catering to a variety of LGBTQ+ niche communities, including:
+This led to Northbound Fetish night making the club their home, which opened the door to events catering to a variety of LGBTQ2S+ niche communities, including:

 • The queer urban community (DJ Blackcat events) and the pioneers of the Canadian ballroom scene, the House of Monroe – LGBTQ